Coin grading services

 the new grading standards appear to have become more liberal

 Segs is the most recent service to enter the arena of "third party grading" services.
 The company ranked "poor"

-in a 2002 survey of PNG and ICTA members in terms of grading accuracy and "average" in ability to detect altered,
+in a 2002 survey of PNG and ICTA members in titles of grading accuracy and "average" in ability to detect altered,

 repaired, damaged, cleaned, and counterfeit coins.
 In general, it is regarded as more liberal with its grading in